auth0/docs/articles/connections/social/amazon.md

 ## Prerequisites

-Before connecting your Auth0 app to have an account on the [Amazon portal](http://login.amazon.com).
+Before connecting your Auth0 app to have an [Amazon portal](http://login.amazon.com) account.

 ## Steps